SuperChoice goes International

 Removing the need to reinvent the wheel and build solutions in-house.
 We think it makes sense for international markets to leverage existing, proven technology that meets their compliance requirements allowing them to also deliver best of breed employer experience and downstream benefits to members.

 How do you plan to manage the time zone difference between International clients and Australia?

-Right now, we have UK representatives in the same time zone with support from the Australian team.
+Right now, we have UK&I Country lead in the UK with support from the Australian team.
 We expect that will continue as our SaaS platform was designed to enable clients to operate the solution themselves rather than depend on us.
 As we bring on more clients, and the need for real-time customer support grows, there will be an opportunity to grow a dedicated international team.

 What excites you about international business for SuperChoice?